justcallmegoyo/CV/README.md

 #### Independence & self-sufficiency
-- As a private language tutor, I effectively ran a small business, maintaining positive relationships with clients, dealing with financial transactions/negotiations, completing work to the highest standard to build positive word-of-mouth referrals.
+- As a private language tutor, I effectively ran a small business, maintaining positive relationships with clients, dealing with financial transactions/negotiations in addition to consistently carrying out work to the highest standard which in turn led to many word-of-mouth referrals.
 - Using technical skills learned at Makers, I can independently debug code by identifying the specific location of the breakdown and gaining visibility of the problem.
 - On the Makers Acebook challenge, my pair partner and I were able to work together to rectify several technical issues/difficulties without having to request assistance from our teammates/coaches.